prince-ao/LEGWork/README.txt

 LEGWork
 ---
-An assembler for the LEGv8 instruction set
+An interpreter for the LEGv8 language.

+Philosophy
+---
+Make it cool first.